Skip to content

 Already found a home?
 Start your 2026 Pre-Approval here.

 The Kansas City regional market, which spans both Kansas and Missouri, continues to show resilience.
-While the typical winter seasonal slowdown is in effect, the market exhibits more momentum than seen early last year, evidenced by a 3.1% increase in closed sales volume.
+While the typical winter season is concluding, the market exhibits significantly more momentum than seen at this time last year, evidenced by a 12.3% increase in closed sales volume for the month of February.

 2026 Market Trends

-- Lean Supply: At 2.2 months of inventory, the market technically remains in seller’s territory, holding steady from the previous year.
+2. Lean Supply: At 2.2 months of inventory, the market technically remains in seller’s territory, holding steady with 0.0% change in supply from the previous year.

 Factors Driving the Kansas City Housing Market